-6 Under a federal law called the Pregnancy Discrimination Act, which applies when your employer has 15 or more employees, you should be given the same ability to address breastfeeding-related needs as is given to employees under other circumstances.
-For example, if other employees are allowed to modify their schedule to
+Understanding Your Legal Protections: Under a federal law called the Pregnancy Discrimination Act, which applies when your employer has 15 or more employees, you should be given the same ability to address breastfeeding-related needs as is given to non-breastfeeding employees under similar circumstances.
+For example, if other employees are allowed to modify their schedule to take smoking breaks, you should be allowed to modify your schedule to take breaks for pumping.
+If other employees are given alternative assignments to accommodate temporary illnesses, the same accommodations should be provided to you if necessary for breastfeeding-related reasons.
+Puerto Rico's law prohibiting pregnancy-related discrimination may provide similar protections.
+8